eric-brechemier/gilbreth-sequences/README.md

 digits( u(n) ) = 1 + floor(n/2)
 ```

-We can now compute the expected shift to rewrite the concatenation:
+We can now rewrite the concatenation:

 ```
 u(n+4) = "2" || u(n) || "2"
 ```

-as:
+using the computed shift for the number of digits in `u(n)` as:

 ```
 u(n+4) = 2 * 10^( 1 + floor(n/2) + 1 ) + 10 * u(n) + 2